-Manuscript Number: GIGA-D-18-00147R1
+Manuscript Number: GIGA-D-18-00147R2

 Full Title: MetaPGN: a pipeline for construction and graphical visualization of annotated pangenome networks

 Article Type: Research

 Funding Information: National Natural Science Foundation of China (31601073) Dr Junhua Li

 Abstract: Pangenome analyses facilitate the interpretation of genetic diversity and evolutionary history of a taxon.
 However, there is an urgent and unmet need to develop new tools for advanced pangenome construction and visualization, especially for metagenomic data.
-Here we present an integrated pipeline, named MetaPGN, for graphically construction and visualization of pangenome networks from microbial genomes or metagenomes.
-Given isolate genomes or metagenomic assemblies coupled with a reference genome of the targeted taxon, MetaPGN generates a pangenome in a topological network, consisting of genes (nodes) and gene-gene genomic adjacencies (edges) of which biological information can be easily updated and retrieved.
-MetaPGN also includes a self-developed Cytoscape plugin for layout of and interaction with the resulting pangenome network, providing an intuitive and interactive interface for fully exploration of genetic diversity.
+Here we present an integrated pipeline, named MetaPGN, for construction and graphical visualization of pangenome network from either microbial genomes or metagenomes.
+Given either isolated genomes or metagenomic assemblies coupled with a reference genome of the targeted taxon, MetaPGN generates a pangenome in a topological network, consisting of genes (nodes) and gene-gene genomic adjacencies (edges) of which biological information can be easily updated and retrieved.
+MetaPGN also includes a self-developed Cytoscape plugin for layout of and interaction with the resulting pangenome network, providing an intuitive and interactive interface for full exploration of genetic diversity.
 We demonstrate the utility of MetaPGN by constructing Escherichia coli (E. coli) pangenome networks from five E. coli pathogenic strains and 760 human gut microbiomes respectively, revealing extensive genetic diversity of E. coli within both isolates and gut microbial populations.
 With the ability to extract and visualize gene contents and gene-gene physical adjacencies of a specific taxon from large-scale metagenomic data, MetaPGN provides advantages in expanding pangenome analysis to uncultured microbial taxa.
 MetaPGN is available at https://github.com/peng-ye/MetaPGN.

 Corresponding Author: Junhua Li, Ph.D.
 BGI shenzhen, guangdong CHINA

 Corresponding Author Secondary Information:

 Corresponding Author's Institution: BGI

 Corresponding Author's Secondary Institution:

 First Author: Ye Peng

 First Author Secondary Information:

 Order of Authors: Ye Peng

 Shanmei Tang

 Dan Wang

 Huanzi Zhong

 Huijue Jia

 Xianghang Cai

 Zhaoxi Zhang

 Minfeng Xiao

 Huanming Yang

 Jian Wang

 Karsten Kristiansen, professor

 Xun Xu

 Junhua Li, Ph.D.

 Order of Authors Secondary Information:

-Response to Reviewers: We appreciate the time and efforts by the editors and referees in reviewing this manuscript.
-We thank the referees for their helpful comments and suggestions.
-The manuscript has now been carefully revised to address all their concerns (major revisions are denoted in blue).
-In order to try the double-blind peer reviewing process, author information, authors' contribution and acknowledgement parts have been removed from the text.
+Response to Reviewers: We appreciate the time and efforts by the editors and reviewers in reviewing this manuscript.
+We also thank the editors and reviewers for their helpful comments and suggestions.
+The manuscript has now been carefully revised to address all their concerns.
 We believed that the revised version should meet the journal publication requirements.
-See the supplementary file named PBP_responses_to_editor_and_reviewers.docx for detailed point-by-point responses.
+See the supplementary file named PBP_responses_to_editor_and_reviewers.R2.docx for detailed point-by-point responses.
+Thanks again.

 Additional Information:

 Question Response

 Are you submitting this manuscript to a special series or article collection?
 No

-Experimental design and statistics Yes

-Full details of the experimental design and statistical methods used should be given in the Methods section, as detailed in our Minimum Standards Reporting Checklist .
+Experimental design and statistics Full details of the experimental design and statistical methods used should be given in the Methods section, as detailed in our Minimum Standards Reporting Checklist.
 Information essential to interpreting the data presented should be made available in the figure legends.
 Have you included all the information requested in your manuscript?

-Resources Yes
+Yes

 A description of all resources used, including antibodies, cell lines, animals and software tools, with enough information to allow them to be uniquely identified, should be included in the Methods section.
 Authors are strongly encouraged to cite Research Resource Identifiers (RRIDs) for antibodies, model organisms and tools, where possible.

-requested as detailed in our Minimum Standards Reporting Checklist?
+Have you included the information requested as detailed in our Minimum Standards Reporting Checklist?
+Yes